muhmp/muhmp/README.md

 ### Hi there, I'm Muhammad  👋

-- 📚 currently learning Front-end web
+- 📚 currently learning Front-end (Web)
 - 🎯 targeting my goal as a full-stack engineer in the future.